tjenki35/kdc-server/README.md

 make       # default build
 make clean # removes class file
 ```
-**note: Once the project is built go into the src folder
+**note: The project will build into the src folder

 ## Simulation: ##